Paultree/hangman/README.md

 ___|___
 ```

-after the third incorrect letter is entered.
+after the third incorrect letter is entered. -[x]

-- the user should be able to guess wrong 7 times before they loose
+- the user should be able to guess wrong 7 times before they loose - [x]
-- they should be given the option to guess a letter or the whole word
+- they should be given the option to guess a letter or the whole word - [x]

 ## Bonuses